AlUla Old Town

 What You Can't Miss

-Once AlUla Old Town re-opens to the public, visitors can visit and peek into the Masjid al-Izam, the restored Friday mosque mentioned in historic documents as having been visited by the Prophet Muhammad, who prayed here and designated the mihrab (or niche which the congregation faces to pray).
+Visitors can visit and peek into the Masjid al-Izam, the restored Friday mosque mentioned in historic documents as having been visited by the Prophet Muhammad, who prayed here and designated the mihrab (or niche which the congregation faces to pray).

-Travellers will also be able see the town’s tantora, or sundial, where residents tracked the changing seasons and organised access to water and other resources.
+Travellers will also be able to see the town’s tantora, or sundial, where residents tracked the changing seasons and organised access to water and other resources.

 Staff and visitors alike are being prompted to wash their hands frequently with soap and water.
 You’ll find plenty of sanitisation stations at the main sites.
 Where handwashing facilities are not immediately available, sanitiser gel dispensers are provided.